willitscale/streetlamp/README.md

 ## 2. Prerequisites

-To keep up with modern standards this library was built using PHP 8.2 and therefore will only run in said environment or greater.
+To keep up with modern standards this library was built using PHP 8.4 and therefore will only run in said environment or greater.
-If there is enough demand I may be willing to retrofit back to PHP 8, but as it's built with attributes it can't go back any further.
+Due to the speed of which PHP is evolving, it is recommended to always use the latest stable version of PHP.
 Finally, this project requires composer and the [PSR-4 Autoload standard](https://www.php-fig.org/psr/psr-4/).

 ## 3. Setup